spurll/expense/readme.md

 Clicking X or hitting escape cancels
 The AJAX returns JSON with success/failure flags, error messages, etc.
 Upon saving, the data is requeried to make sure it's correct.
 (Have to requery the whole thing and pass it back?
 Can we do that?)
-(Requery total, too?
-Maybe the whole damn thing should just be loaded with AJAX from the beginning?
-Probably...)

 http://flask.pocoo.org/docs/0.11/patterns/jquery/

-Rename "future" to "upcoming"
+Rename "future" to "upcoming"?

+TODO: Just remove the appropriate rows from the table!
+(Don't reload them all!)

 Bugs and Feature Requests
 =========================